lyleresnick/lyleresnick.github.io/_drafts/A Crash Course on VIPER.md

 Examples of input conversion might be from String to Int, formatted String date to Date, an Int from a UIPickerView to an enum - the list goes on.

+As you can see in the diagram, the Presenter has another role: presenting the result of the event - again, I will cover that shortly.

+### The Router

-**TODO: CHECK ON THIS:** When the event is sent to a Router, it is sent via a RouterRequest.
+When the event is sent to a Router, it is sent via a RouterRequest.
 RouterRequests have asynchronous callbacks, unless they are completion requests.

-As you can see in the diagram, the Presenter has another role: presenting the result of the event - again, I will cover that shortly.
+I am not going to discuss the router any further in this article, as I will discuss it in the future.

 ### The UseCase